BlueStream-code/Introducing-Myself/README.md

-- 👋 Hi, I’m @BlueStream-code
+- 👋 Hi, I’m Lennart Lutz and my nick name is @BlueStream-code
 - 👀 I’m interested in Web development.
-- 🌱 I’m currently studying at Tu Braunschweig.
+- 🌱 I’m currently studying at Tu Braunschweig and working on a bigger software project: LaTeXBuddy!
 - 💞️ I’m looking to collaborate on a software project!
 - 📫 lennilutz@gmail.com